Grading FAQs for Fall Semester 2020

 - How do I change my grade type?

-- You can select a different grade type for the Summer Session 2020 in MyCSUEB until Friday, June 12, 2020.
+o You can select a different grade type for the Fall Semester, 2020 in MyCSUEB until Friday, November 6, 2020.
+The default is set as ABC/NC.
 Instructions are given on p.
 5, “Edit a Class” in the online registration instructions.
 You will have two options to choose from:

 - Credit(CR)/No Credit (NC)

 There is also a video that shows you how to change your grade type.

 - What are the implications of choosing a CR/NC instead of ABC/NC?